Most Eggplant Parmesan recipes focus on crispy layers and gooey cheese, but I believe this dish holds a secret.

 - Cheese quantity matters, more adds richness.

-- Rest the dish before slicing to keep layers neat.
+- Rest the dish briefly before serving so the layers settle slightly.

 What You’ll Need in the Kitchen